 Community Fishing

 The lake is stocked with fish every two weeks from mid-September through the last week of May and offers fishing from the bank.
-Personal watercrafts, such as canoes and kayaks, are not permitted on the lake.
-There are no catch-and-release requirements but there are limitations.
+Personal watercraft, such as canoes and kayaks, can be used on the lake by purchasing a boating permit.
+Permits can be purchased at the Chandler Nature Center.
+There are no catch-and-release requirements, but there are limitations.
 You can check pages 8 and 22 of the daily bag and possession limit packet or the signs on the south side of the lake.

-A General Fishing License or Combination Hunt/Fish License is required but not sold here, make sure everyone who'll be fishing has one prior to arrival.
+A General Fishing License or Combination Hunt/Fish License is required but not sold here; ensure everyone fishing has one before arrival.
 Arizona state fishing regulations apply.

 Solar System Walk